What is an order management system and how to choose the right one?

 6 benefits of using an order management system

-Now you have a good overview of order management systems, their basic functionality, and how they work.
+Now that you have a good overview of order management systems, their basic functionality, and how they work.
 Let’s move on to the benefits of adopting an order management system.

 1. Efficiency through automation